awsdocs/amazon-eks-user-guide/doc_source/fargate-profile.md

 If a pod matches multiple Fargate profiles, Amazon EKS picks one of the matches at random\.
 In this case, you can specify which profile a pod should use by adding the following Kubernetes label to the pod specification: `eks.amazonaws.com/fargate-profile: profile_name`\.
 However, the pod must still match a selector in that profile in order to be scheduled onto Fargate\.

 When you create a Fargate profile, you must specify a pod execution role for the pods that run on Fargate using the profile\.
-This role is added to the cluster's Kubernetes [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) \(RBAC\) for authorization so that the `kubelet` that is running on the Fargate infrastructure can register with your Amazon EKS cluster so that it can appear in your cluster as a node\.
+This role is added to the cluster's Kubernetes [Role Based Access Control](https://kubernetes.io/docs/admin/authorization/rbac/) \(RBAC\) for authorization so that the `kubelet` that is running on the Fargate infrastructure can register with your Amazon EKS cluster and appear in your cluster as a node\.
 The pod execution role also provides IAM permissions to the Fargate infrastructure to allow read access to Amazon ECR image repositories\.
 For more information, see [Pod Execution Role](pod-execution-role.md)\.

 Fargate profiles are immutable\.
 However, you can create a new updated profile to replace an existing profile and then delete the original after the updated profile has finished creating\.